Orion98MC/MCCURLConnection/README.md

 etc...
 ```

-The connection callbacks will run in a custom thread.
+The connection is enqueued in the queue and callbacks will run in a custom thread.

 At any moment you may suspend / resume the queues or cancel a connection: